-As noted earlier, a critical goal of M&T's CAP and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
+As noted earlier, a critical goal of M&T's capital adequacy process and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
 The types of risks considered in the stress test include, but are not limited to the following:

 - Credit risk is the potential loss from not being able to collect the principal and interest balance on a loan or other investment contract when it is due.
 For M&T, most of this risk stems from its loan portfolio that may experience elevated losses in the M&T Severely Adverse Scenario that includes a severely stressed macroeconomic environment and several key idiosyncratic events. - Operational risk represents the potential losses resulting from human error, inadequate or failed internal processes and systems, and external events.
 It also encompasses reputational, compliance and legal risks.
-Reputational risk is the risk to business, earnings and capital levels resulting from damaging publicity, which could adversely affect M&T's ability to attract and retain customers.
-Legal and compliance risk is characterized as the risk of loss from violations of, or noncompliance with, laws, rules, regulations, prescribed practices or ethical standards, as well as the risk of noncompliance with contractual and other obligations.
-The M&T Severely Adverse Scenario includes idiosyncratic events designed to further stress operational, reputational, and legal risks specific to M&T. - Liquidity risk is the possibility that M&T would be unable to meet its financial obligations to depositors, investors or borrowers as they come due.
+The M&T Severely Adverse Scenario includes idiosyncratic events designed to further stress operational risks specific to M&T. - Liquidity risk is the possibility that M&T would be unable to meet its financial obligations to depositors, investors or borrowers as they come due.
 M&T's mid-cycle DFAST results take into account the impact of the scenario assumptions on M&T's funding needs and its access to liquidity. - Market risk is the possibility that M&T will suffer losses due to factors affecting the financial markets.
 It includes risk of losses due to adverse movements in interest rates or market prices.
 The primary market risk that M&T is exposed to is interest rate risk, which is the risk of reduction of net interest income due to changes in interest rates.
 The M&T Severely Adverse Scenario includes assumptions about key interest rates which are incorporated in M&T's mid-cycle DFAST results.

-These risks, under stressed conditions, may result in diminished revenues or elevated losses, thereby impacting M&T's prospective capital levels.
-M&T's CAP primarily relies on a modelbased approach to project resources and losses under various scenarios.
+These risks, under stressed conditions, may result in diminished revenues, higher expenses or elevated losses, thereby impacting M&T's prospective capital levels.
+M&T's capital adequacy process incorporates a model-based approach to project resources and losses under various scenarios.
 It includes a number of statistical models developed to consider applicable material risks and exposures.
 In forecasting revenues and losses, these models consider the impact of macroeconomic conditions on loan charge-offs, new originations, prepayments, renewals, pay downs, etc. The models are designed to capture M&T's material exposures and consider M&T's specific portfolio and business characteristics.
+Nevertheless, there is a degree of inherent uncertainty involved in any modeling process.
 For estimating the provision for loan losses, M&T leverages its regular provision methodology based on several key considerations.
 These include loan loss forecasts, projections of portfolio balances over the forecast horizon, and macroeconomic factors of the scenario, as applicable.

-In addition to model outputs, M&T's capital adequacy process also considers qualitative components that are guided by management's review and governance regarding the stress test results and processes.
+In addition to model outputs, M&T's capital adequacy process includes qualitative components that are guided by management's review and governance regarding the stress test results and processes.
 These management reviews involve subject matter experts from business units and risk areas across the institution and may result in conservative overlays to modeled outcomes.